Object Detection in 20 Years: A Survey: Conclusion and Future Directions

-Standing on the highway of technical evolutions, we believe this paper will help readers to build a big picture of object detection and to find future directions of this fast-moving research field.
+Standing on the highway of technical evolutions, we believe this paper will help readers to build a complete road map of object detection and to find future directions of this fast-moving research field.